intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    <img src=./media/gfxdrv.png width="80%">

-4. Congratulation, you have completed the setup.
-The Window VM is now ready to support GPU hardware-accelerated workloads leveraging Intel Graphics SR-IOV technology.
+4. Congratulation!
+You have completed the setup

    *Note: You can start or stop the VM anytime using the following command: `kubectl virt start win10-vm` and `kubectl virt stop win10-vm`*